Baby hatch: Germany

-Baby hatches have been used again since 2000.
-As of 2020, there were more than 90 baby hatches in the country.
+Baby hatches were reintroduced in Germany in 2000.
+As of 2020, there were around 70-100 baby hatches across the country.

-There is no clear legal basis for the operation of baby hatches in Germany, known as Babyklappen.
+There is no clear legal basis for operating baby hatches (known as Babyklappen) in Germany.

-Normally a mother who abandons her child is committing a criminal act.
-However, according to the German social laws, parents are allowed to leave their child in the charge of a third party for up to eight weeks, for example if the parents need to go into hospital.
+Normally, a mother or father who abandons their child is considered to be committing a criminal act.
+However, under German law parents are allowed to leave their child in charge of a third party for up to eight weeks, for example if the parents need to go into hospital.
 After eight weeks, however, the youth welfare office must be called in.

-German law considers babies left in the baby hatch as if they have been left in the charge of a third party.
-This loophole is extremely controversial as there have been some cases in Germany where the baby hatches have been used to abandon disabled children or babies already three months old.
-Several attempts have been made to clear up the legal basis for baby hatches and how to treat the children left in them, but as yet the situation is still not clearly regulated.
+German law considers babies in baby hatches to have been left in charge of a third party.
+However, this loophole is extremely controversial and several attempts have been made to clear up the legal basis.
+As of yet, the legal situation remains unclear.

 Hungary

 In 2005, Hungary passed a law decriminalizing abandoning a baby in an incubator.
 The act is considered a declaration of abandonment and consent to adoption if the family does not return within six weeks to claim the child.
 Dumping a child elsewhere remains a crime.

 Hungary had 32 baby hatches as of 2015, all run by hospitals.
 The first opened in 1996 in the Schöpf-Merei Hospital in Budapest and rescued 23 newborns until February 2007.